Skip to content

 Field Type Default Description

-Path string .fuseraft/changes.json Path to write the change log.
+Path string .fuseraft/state/changes.json Path to write the change log.
 Relative paths resolve against the current working directory.

 Omit ChangeTracking entirely if you don't need cross-agent observability or the command cross-reference check.